 Energy Star certified windows are the most energy efficient windows to place in your home or business.
 Independent tests of these products ensure they meet energy efficiency guidelines that the Environmental Protection Agency (EPA) set.
 Installing these windows in your home can result in a large decrease in utility costs by keeping your home insulated from outside elements.
-Here at Able Roof, all our window options come Energy Star certified to make your home as energy efficient as possible.
+When it comes to window installation at Able Roof, we offer window options that come Energy Star certified to make your home as energy efficient as possible.

 To earn an Energy Star certification for energy efficiency, a product must be manufactured by an Energy Star partner, meet independent testing standards, and meet strict guidelines set forth by the EPA.
 To adhere to these strict standards, windows must contain at least two panes of glass, argon or krypton between glass panes, strong framing materials, and a standard called “Low-E.” The combination of these factors will ensure your home is energy efficient and utility costs are low.

 “Low-E” stands for low-emittance, which is a special coating on the glass that helps to reflect sun rays.
 These coatings minimize UV rays coming through a home’s windows, without decreasing the amount of visible sunlight.
 During the cold winter months, heat-energy that is trying to escape through windows is reflected into the home.
 The same is true in the summer months, as heat from outside trying to pass through windows is reflected, which minimizes the heat transfer into the home.
 Check out our blog about Windows To Keep You Cool in the Summer, Warm in the Winter!

 Here at Able, our energy efficient windows possess either Argon or Krypton between the panes of glass.
 Both materials are gasses, injected between panes to help with insulation.
 Heavier than oxygen, Argon and Krypton insulate better to keep heat in during the winter and out during the summer.